 1. Hole up somewhere and avoid everyone.

 They avoid those they owe and do not owe.
 This is a wrong approach as peace cannot be found by avoiding life.

 We cannot find peace by avoiding life- Virginia Woolf.

-This a pure truth you must understand as someone trying to pay their debt.
-You have to be accessible and open to those you owe, avoid the temptation to hole up.
+This is a pure truth you must understand as someone trying to pay their debt.
+You have to be accessible and open to those you owe, and avoid the temptation to hole up.